philips-software/docker-code-maat/README.md

 We often need some tools in a container for checking some things.
 F.e. [jq](https://stedolan.github.io/jq/) and [curl](https://curl.haxx.se/).
 We can install this every time we need a container, but having this baked into a container seems a better approach.

-For Scala there is no official docker image available.
-Of course we could use `hseeberger/scala-sbt`, but we might want another linux version in our image for whatever reason.
+For Code-maat there is no official docker image.
+We can build it ourselves, but having it versioned in a pipeline is always better.
+We strive for immutable builds.

 That's why we want our own docker file definitions.